shawlu95/Beyond-LeetCode-SQL/Topics/NULL_pathology/README.md

 ```

 ### Counting Behavior
-Make sure you can explain the following counting behavior.
+Make sure you are not surprised by the following counting behavior.
+Explain why those results are returned.

 ```
 mysql> SELECT name, COUNT(*) FROM Balance GROUP BY name;